Free shipping on US orders over $50

 Click here to read Maelove's Deep Guide to Niacinamide

+Once absorbed into the skin, niacinamide gets converted into NAD and NADP (nicotinamide adenine dinucleotide and nicotinamide adenine dinucleotide phosphate).
 Similar to Vitamin C, the levels of NAD and NADP in the skin naturally decline with aging.
-These cofactors are critical for cell metabolism, and so as the levels drop, your cells are less able to synthesize the lipids and proteins that help form the skin barrier resulting in dry, scaly skin.
+These cofactors are critical for cell metabolism, and so as the levels drop, your cells are less able to synthesize the lipids and proteins that help form the skin barrier, resulting in dry, scaly skin.

-Now these lipids include ceramides, free fatty acids and cholesterol, while proteins that increase in production include keratin, filaggrin, involucrin and you guessed it, collagen.
-This leads to improved fine lines and wrinkles as well as improved skin texture (Matts et al 2002)
+Topical supplementation with niacinamide has been shown to raise NAD and NADP levels in the skin, and lead to an increased synthesis of lipids (ceramides, free fatty acids, and cholesterol) and proteins — including keratin, filaggrin, involucrin, and — you guessed it — collagen.
+This leads to improved fine lines and wrinkles as well as improved skin texture (Matts et al. 2002).

-So, niacinamide is another do-it-all ingredient, much like Vitamin C and Retinoids.
+So, niacinamide is another do-it-all ingredient, much like Vitamin C and retinoids.

 What skincare products to look for to boost collagen

-Our 3 favorite ingredients for boosting collagen are Vitamin C, retinoids and niacinamide.
+Our 3 favorite ingredients for boosting collagen are Vitamin C, retinoids, and niacinamide.
+In terms of products you'd actually buy:

-In terms of products you’d actually buy.
-We recommend Vitamin C serums that come in 10% ascorbic acid concentration or higher.
-Ideally also formulated with other antioxidants like Vitamin E and Ferulic Acid in a pH 3.5 or lower.
+10% ascorbic acid or higher — Ideally also formulated with other antioxidants like Vitamin E and Ferulic Acid, at a pH of 3.5 or lower for maximum effectiveness.

 That's it!
 Thanks for reading.
 Don't forget to check out our other newsletters.